 Sickness simply sucks but it is also a part of life and being human.
 If we never got sick, we would never truly appreciate good health.
 We would not appreciate the days when we are not chained to a tissue or toilet.
 We would not appreciate the days that we are not sneezing or coughing with little relief.
 We would not appreciate the days when our heads and stomachs felt right.
 Simply put, without sickness and the occasional cold, we would not appreciate our bodies as much as we do.

-So go ahead and reach for that cold medicine knowing that your body is kicking some germs’ butt and you will feel better in due time.
+Reach for that cold medicine knowing that your body is kicking some germs’ butt and you will feel better in due time.
 In the meantime, enjoy some rest.

 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.